raedamin-0/weather-app/README.md

 # Weather App 🌤️

-My first Python project - a simple weather application!
+My first Python project - a simple weather application

 ## The function of this project:
 Fetching and displaying current weather information for any given city using the WeatherAPI.